 For me, these toys would not only be better for the environment but also our dogs too.
 I wonder if they would be longer-lasting as well? hehehe

 Does your dog food brand use recyclable/biodegradable packing?
 How much packaging do you throw away each week?
 If your bin collection is anything like ours, our non-recyclable rubbish is only collected every two weeks, so changes to recyclable packing would not only help the planet but also our local neighbourhood.

-I have emailed the brand we use for the dogs, because their website does say their packaging is completely recyclable, however the food does come in black plastic trays and, after watching a programming on recycling, I believe that black plastic isn’t recyclable because the machines can’t ‘see’ black.
+I have emailed the brand we use for the dogs, because their website does say their packaging is completely recyclable, however, the food does come in black plastic trays and, after watching a programme on recycling, I believe that black plastic isn’t recyclable because the machines can’t ‘see’ black.
 So I wait to hear from them and what they say about it.

 Plastic Food, Water Bowls & Bottles

-Swapping from plastic food and pater bowls for our pets, is very easy.
+Swapping from plastic food and water bowls for our pets is very easy.
 There are few options to try instead such as ceramic, bamboo, and plant-based plastic bowls.